wanga158-mcmaster/four_input_adder/README.md

 ## Testing
 ![](docs/img/tests.png "Sample Testing")

-A UVM-style testbench was implemented in C++ using the Verilator:
+A UVM-style testbench was implemented in C++ using the Verilator library:
 - Randomized transaction generation
 - Single driver/dual monitor architecture
 - Scoreboard with assertion-based verification